openservicemesh/osm-docs/content/en/docs/demos/certificate_rotation.md

    ```

 1. Enable permissive traffic policy mode to set up automatic application connectivity.
-    > Note: this is not a requirement to use `MeshRootCertificate`'s but simplifies the demo by not requiring explicit traffic policies for application connectivity.
+    > Note: This is not a requirement to use `MeshRootCertificate`, but simplifies the demo by not requiring explicit traffic policies for application connectivity.
     ```bash
     kubectl patch meshconfig osm-mesh-config -n "$osm_namespace" -p '{"spec":{"traffic":{"enablePermissiveTrafficPolicyMode":true}}}'  --type=merge
     ```